ariaassadi/simulating-football-games-into-the-future/Alvis-setup-vscode.md

 (Next time you only need to do this step)

 From the Alvis Dashboard, start the VSCode session from "My Interactive Sessions" -> "VSCode".
 Under Resource, select "V1oo:1".
-Under Runtime, select our newly created bash script "~/portal/vscode/alvis-jupyter.sh".
+Under Runtime, select your newly created bash script "~/portal/vscode/alvis-vscode.sh".

 Start the session and connect to VSCode.